lavinjj/angularjs-gravatardirective/ReadMe.md

 * Rating - You can specify a rating to limit what avatars are displayed.
 The default rating is PG.
 * Default Image - You can specify a default image to display if the email address does not have an associated avatar.
 The default is 404.

-For more information about Gravatar Image request check out their [Developer's Reference](http://en.gravatar.com/site/implement/).
+For more information about the Gravatar Image request check out their [Developer's Reference](http://en.gravatar.com/site/implement/).